Community Spirit Awards

 - All decisions made by the Selection Committee are final.

-- Submissions will not be accepted after the nomination deadline of Monday, April 13, 2015.
+- Submissions will not be accepted after the nomination deadline.

 - Information gathered through the nomination process will be used to: develop a profile of the nominee, celebrate the nominees, and promote the Oakville Community Spirit Awards event.